EliteDaMyth/reddit-karma-farming-bot/android/README.md

 and put in your Information to get client id and secret follow [This](https://hackernoon.com/build-a-serverless-reddit-bot-in-3-steps-with-node-js-and-stdlib-sourcecode-e5296b78fc64) Guide

 now finally to run the bot use python2 run.py

+HMU On Discord (EliteDaMyth#1592) for any questions/unexpected errors

+PEACE!